joshuachoi0508/book-this-home/README.md

 Book This Home Component is a purely front-end application containing a home-booking component inspired by Airbnb.

 ### Approach
-In order to clone Airbnb's component, I carefully examined the component using Chrome DevTools and studied react-dates API.
+In order to clone Airbnb's component, I broke it down go usable subcomponents.
+The main component, Book This Home Component, holds the state as well as methods.
+Since the state and methods are in one component, state change, editing existing method, and building new methods is convenient.
+Other subcomponents are broken down by their roles: Handling guest count, breaking down the total pricing, and showing confirmation.
+Since each component does one thing, it's easy to notice, edit, and add elements and implement further methods.

+For the calendar, I used react-dates API because it provides clean and easy-to-use calendar that could be easily implemented and manipulated.

 ### Challenges
 1. Closing of the guest-option-div